fkaya18/Fecom-Inc.-Sales-Data-Analysis/README.md

 An Interactive Power BI dashboard can be downloaded [here](https://drive.google.com/drive/folders/1zOMeSxpi79LqGce3ZOB6tDb-YG1m_edx?usp=sharing).

-The SQL queries used to clean, validate and analyze the dataset can be found [here](https://github.com/fkaya18/Fecom-Inc.-Sales-Data-Analysis/blob/main/fecom_inc_SQLQuery.sql).
+The SQL queries used to clean, validate and analyze the dataset can be found [here](https://github.com/fkaya18/Fecom-Inc.-Sales-Data-Analysis/blob/main/fecom_inc.sql).

-All of the data that are used to analyze the dataset and create charts can be found [here]()
+All of the cleaned and newly created data that are used to analyze the dataset and create charts can be found [here](https://github.com/fkaya18/Fecom-Inc.-Sales-Data-Analysis/tree/main/cleaned_data)

 ## 🗃️ Database Schema
 This project contains a relational database schema that models customer and order data from an e-commerce platform.
 The schema is built on SQL Server and consists of eight main tables along with their relationships.